 Plant garlic near apple trees, carrots, tomatoes, and brassicas.
 Avoid planting garlic close to legumes.

 Garlic is native to Middle Asia and has long been an incredibly useful herb, with most historical uses being medicinal (source).

 While the other companion herbs on this list are great at attracting pollinators, garlic is great at repelling pests.
 This is widely believed to be due to garlic’s sulfur smell, which is also useful as a natural fungicide.

 More specifically, garlic repels aphids, beetles, cabbage moths/maggots, snails, slugs, rabbits, and many other pests.
-You can also plant garlic between tomato plants to protect them from red spider mites (source).
+Planting garlic between tomato plants protects them from red spider mites (source).